 I greatly enjoyed An Allocator is a Handle to a Heap by my friend Arthur O’Dwyer.
 Arthur and I have spent a fair amount of time discussing synthetic pointers and allocators, and I usually end up agreeing with him (which can be quite annoying).
 For me, the most important takeaway of this talk is spelled out in its title: an allocator is a handle to a memory resource, and therefore allocator classes should be implemented in terms of lightweight value types which themselves implement the handle concept.
 Arthur’s reasoning is impeccable, and I always learn something from his talks.

 Matthew Butler is a world-class cyber security expert, and his talk Secure Coding Practices: Your First Line is The Last Line of Defense was a real eye-opener for me.
 I had not realized how easy it was/is for simple coding mistakes to allow attackers to gain control of a system.
-There was an audible gasp in the room when Matthew performed a live demo of gaining root access to a Linux VM by using a buffer overrun exploit.
+All eyes were glued to the screen when Matthew performed a live demo of gaining root access to a Linux VM by using a buffer overrun exploit.
 This is material that every C++ programmer should know about, and I strongly recommend watching his talk.

 I would have to say that my favorite non-me talk of the week was Easy to Use, Hard to Misuse: Declarative Style in C++ given by Ben Deane.
 In this talk, Ben describes what “declarative style” means, gives a number of motivating examples, and explains why declarative interfaces provide several desirable properties that help make our software more readable, maintainable, and correct.
 Ben’s presentation was voted “Most Inspiring Talk” by attendees this year, and it is one that I’ll definitely watch again when it’s available on YouTube.
 As with Lisa’s talk, this talk has inspired me to devote time to understanding the declarative style of programming, and finding a way to use it more frequently in my day job.